5 Inference for simple linear regression

 Figure 5.7: Standard normal vs. t distributions

-(5.8)pvalue=Pr(|t|>|T|)=Pr(t<|T| or t>|T|)where ttn2
+(5.10)p-value=Pr(|t|>|T|)=Pr(t<|T| or t>|T|)where ttn2

 We compare the p-value to a decision-making threshold α to draw final conclusions.
-If pvalue<α , we reject the null hypothesis and conclude the alternative.
+If p-value<α , we reject the null hypothesis and conclude the alternative.
 Otherwise, we fail to reject the null hypothesis.
 See for more detail about using the α-level and p-value to draw conclusions.

 Now let’s apply this process to test whether there is evidence of a linear relationship between per capita expenditure and the number of playgrounds per 10,000 residents.
 As before, the null and and alternative hypotheses are